awesomemotive/wp101plugin/readme.txt

 Yes!
 You can add your own custom videos, and they'll appear at the bottom of the list of tutorial videos.
 Visit the Settings panel to add new videos by simply pasting the video embed code from your video hosting provider.

-= Why aren’t the Jetpack, WooCommerce, or Yoast SEO videos showing up? =
+= Where are the Jetpack, WooCommerce, Yoast SEO, or MailPoet videos? =

-The tutorial videos for Jetpack, WooCommerce, and Yoast SEO will only appear in the list if the plugin in question is also installed on the same site.
+The tutorial videos for Jetpack, WooCommerce, Yoast SEO, and MailPoet will only appear in the list if the plugin in question is also installed and activated on the same site.
 No sense showing videos that don’t apply to a particular site, now is there?

 = The plugin was installed by my developer, but their API key has expired.
 What do I do? =

-You can ask your developer to renew their subscription, or you can go to [WP101Plugin.com](https://wp101plugin.com/) to start your own subscription and get access to all of our videos.
+No sweat!
+Just go to [WP101Plugin.com](https://wp101plugin.com/) to start your own subscription and get access to all of our videos.

 = Can I hardcode my API key into the plugin for use across multiple installations?  =